 Page Reports vs. Web Reports vs. Library Components

-Logi Report supports three types of reports, Page Report, Web Report, and Library Component.
-This topic introduces and compares these report types.
+Logi JReport supports three types of reports, Page Report, Web Report, and Library Component.
+All serve different reporting requirements.

 - Page reports are composed of one or more report tabs that are designed for the same or related purposes.
 Report developers can design, maintain, run and schedule these report tabs together or separately.
-Page reports are designed for paginated result sets and more complex reporting techniques such as pixel-perfect reporting.
-Page report templates can also be edited in both Page Report Studio and Designer.
+Page reports are designed for paginated result sets as well as more complex reporting techniques such as pixel-perfect reporting.
+Page report templates can also be edited in both Page Report Studio and Logi JReport Designer.

-- Library components or widgets, are charts, tables, crosstabs, control components, and others, that are created and edited in Designer for use in dashboards.
+- Library components or widgets, are charts, tables, crosstabs, control components and others, that are created and edited in Logi JReport Designer for use in dashboards.

-As a report developer, your first task with Designer is to decide what report type you need.
+As a report developer your first task with Logi JReport Designer is to decide what report type you need.
 The following compares the report types briefly.